Mocking fetch and axios in Vitest without memory leaks

 - Avoid

-vi.spyOn(window, 'fetch')in Node-like environments.
-Prototype chain attachment creates persistent references that bypassvi.restoreAllMocks(). - Force garbage collection readiness by consuming mock response streams explicitly.
-Unconsumed
+vi.spyOn(globalThis, 'fetch')in Node-like environments whenfetchis not a real property of the object.
+Prototype chain attachment creates persistent references that may bypassvi.restoreAllMocks(). - Force garbage collection readiness by consuming mock response streams explicitly (call

 Exact Mitigation Pattern: axios Instance Isolation